PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD035.md

 **Severity:** ![Error](../images/Error.png) Error

 Checks user `[Structure]`s (`struct`s with the attribute `[Structure]`).
-All fields have to be of a type that is compatible with IEC.
+All fields have to be of a type that is compatible with IEC and not `Any`.

 **Explicitly allowed types are**